 My list of questions would go on and on.

-While my children haven’t yet been that curious about their life history, I am documenting what I remember of my life story, blending them with digitized photos, so that they won’t experience quite as many of the unknowns and questions that I have.
+While my children haven’t yet been that curious about their life history, I am documenting what I remember of my life story, blending captions and stories with digitized photos, so that my children won’t experience quite as many of the unknowns and questions that I have.

 Here are some end goal ideas for a legacy that you can share with every member of your family…